tvuong123/ModulationDomainLoss/README.md

 Official repo for the spectro-temporal modulation-domain loss to appear in ICASSP 2021

-Modulation loss function used for training DNN based speech enhancement
+Modulation loss function used for training DNN-based speech enhancement

 [[Arxiv](https://arxiv.org/pdf/2102.07330.pdf)]